 IQ tests date back to 1905 when Alfred Benit, a French psychologist began to “test” children of different mental capabilities.
 He set out to find a way to identify those students needing special programs in school and created the foundation that modern intelligence testing is based on.
+There are many tests out there – whether it’s to test IQ, verbal, social, emotional, language, and many more.
+The following are sites we put together where you can test your IQ.

 Visit these five sites to take a free IQ test.